What is Speech Therapy?

 Our speech therapists work with children 18 months to 6 years old via telehealth to help them better articulate their words, their speech fluency, and their understanding and use of gestures and facial expressions.

-The goals of our program include the following:
+The goals of our program include:

 Benefits of Speech Therapy for Children Diagnosed with Autism

-Speech therapy is just one part of the multidisciplinary approach we employ here at Opya.
+Speech therapy is just one part of the multidisciplinary approach we employ at Opya.
 There are many measurable benefits, whether speech therapy accompanies other autism therapy solutions or as a stand-alone treatment.

-Some of the specific benefits of speech therapy for children diagnosed with autism include the following:
+Specific benefits of speech therapy for children diagnosed with autism include the following:

-- Improved communication skills – Speech therapy can help develop age-appropriate communication skills.
+- Improved communication skills: Speech therapy can help develop age-appropriate communication skills

-- Better social skills – Speech therapy can help your child learn how to interact with others more effectively.
+- Better social skills: Speech therapy can help your child learn how to interact with others more effectively

-- Improved academic performance – Speech therapy can help your child improve their ability to understand and use language, leading to better academic performance.
+- Improved academic performance: Speech therapy can help your child improve their ability to understand and use language, leading to better academic performance

-- Reduced problem behaviors – Speech therapy can help reduce potential problem behaviors that interfere with learning and socialization.
+- Reduced problem behaviors: Speech therapy can help reduce potential problem behaviors that interfere with learning and socialization.

 Speech therapy is a valuable tool for helping children diagnosed with autism reach their full potential.

 The data is clear: the earlier a child diagnosed with autism begins speech therapy, the better the outcomes.
 A recent study found that children who received early intervention services (including speech therapy) made significant gains in communication, social, and academic skills.
 In contrast, children who did not receive early intervention services made significantly less progress in these areas.